csstools/postcss-plugins/plugins/postcss-color-functional-notation/README.md

 The `enableProgressiveCustomProperties` option determines whether the original notation is wrapped with `@supports` when used in Custom Properties.
 By default, it is enabled.

+> [!NOTE]
-⚠️ We only recommend disabling this when you set `preserve` to `false` or if you bring your own fix for Custom Properties.
+> We only recommend disabling this when you set `preserve` to `false` or if you bring your own fix for Custom Properties.
 See what the plugin does in its [README](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-progressive-custom-properties#readme).

 ```js
 postcssColorFunctionalNotation({ enableProgressiveCustomProperties: false })